(220 ILCS 5/13-515)

 proceedings brought under this Section including, but not limited to, the

-prorated salaries of staff, attorneys, hearing examiners, and support
+prorated salaries of staff, attorneys, administrative law judges, and support

 personnel and including any travel and per diem, directly attributable to the